The Purim spiel inspired by Mean Girls, the funny and ferocious Broadway musical!

-(Order before Rosh Hashanah for a 50% off discount!)
+(Order by February 28, 2025 for a 50% off discount!)

 Mean Persians: The Purim Musical is a new and original retelling of the Megillah, built around parodies of the insanely catchy songs from the hit Broadway musical Mean Girls.